Marillion: Clutching at Straws and the departure of Fish (1987–1988)

 The fourth studio album, Clutching at Straws, shed some of its predecessor's pop stylings and retreated into a darker exploration of excess, alcoholism, and life on the road, representing the strains of constant touring that would result in the departure of Fish to pursue a solo career.
-It did continue the group's commercial success, however; lead single "Incommunicado" charted at No. 6 in the UK charts gaining the band an appearance on Top of the Pops, and the album entered the UK album chart at No. 2, Marillion's second highest placing.
+It did continue the group's commercial success, however; lead single "Incommunicado" charted at No. 6 in the UK, gaining the band an appearance on Top of the Pops, and the album entered the UK album chart at No. 2.
 "Sugar Mice" and "Warm Wet Circles" also became hit singles, both reaching No. 22.
 Fish has also stated in interviews since that he believes this was the best album he made with the band.
 The album came sixth in Kerrang! magazine's "Albums of the Year" in 1987, equalling the ranking given to Misplaced Childhood.
 It was also included in Q magazine's "50 Best Recordings of the Year".
-Fish explained his reasons for leaving in an interview in 2003:
+Fish made the decision to leave the group after this tour, explaining his reasons for departing in a 2003 interview:

 "By 1987 we were over-playing live because the manager was on 20 per cent of the gross.
 He was making a fantastic amount of money while we were working our asses off.
 Then I found a bit of paper proposing an American tour.
 At the end of the day the band would have needed a £14,000 loan from EMI as tour support to do it.
 That was when I knew that, if I stayed with the band, I'd probably end up a raging alcoholic and be found overdosed and dying in a big house in Oxford with Irish wolfhounds at the bottom of my bed."

+Fish gave the band a choice to continue with either him or the manager, John Arnison.
+They sided with the manager and Fish left for a solo career.
+His last live performance with Marillion was at Craigtoun Country Park on 23 July 1988.
+The band's second live album, The Thieving Magpie, was released in late 1988, marking the end of an era.